 - Appoint a telehealth expert: To take their telehealth programs to scale, some early adopters of telehealth are creating a new role for a telehealth expert and advocate.
 By committing a resource to coordinating telehealth services, you are making a value statement and demonstrating to your patients and physicians that you’re serious about supporting improved patient satisfaction, reducing physician fatigue, and improving outcomes.
 For example, VUMC hired Liza Weavind, MBBCh, MMHC, professor of Anesthesiology and Surgery, to set up a teleICU system with partner systems.
 Her experience in the Memorial Hermann Healthcare System in Houston as the fourth teleICU medical director in North America in 2003 was the impetus for her recruitment to VUMC in 2007 to initiate a similar care paradigm.
 She is focused on setting up a nights and weekends model.

-These eights steps can help your organization to reduce physician burnout, extend physician reach, improve outcomes, and gain a competitive edge in offering outstanding compassionate care.
+These eight steps can help your organization to reduce physician burnout, extend physician reach, improve outcomes, and gain a competitive edge in offering outstanding compassionate care.